 How to sell online?

 When you’re thinking about selling online, there are a few important things to have in the back of your mind before you start.
 What is your budget for an eCommerce site?
 Do you want to have a well-known brand in the future?
 Are you planning on growing and scaling your business?
-While you’re reading this, you should keep the answers on your mind so you can decide which is best for you.
+While you’re reading this guide, you should keep the answers on your mind so you can decide which is the best option for you.

 In this day and age, there is an endless choice on where you could sell your products online.
 However, the way you should be thinking about where to sell is in the same way that you would try to find a good location if you had a physical store.
 The same should go for finding an online one.
 You want somewhere that suits your brand and enhances it, has the potential to attract the customers you are looking for, and that you like the feel of.